 As mentioned above, GPS or Global Positioning System tracks the entire globe and is maintained by the USA.
 The constellation requires 24 Satellites to be operational and has around 31 satellites in orbit.
 All of these are Geosynchronous Satellites, which is to say that they are not stationary in space with respect to the revolving earth.
 GPS also uses a single frequency band and this makes calculations a bit more complex.

-India’s Navic mostly has Geostationary satellites and these satellites are situated in much higher orbit (signal is less prone to obstructions).
+India’s Navic has 3 Geostationary satellites and 4 geosynchronous satellites, and these satellites are situated in much higher orbit (signal is less prone to obstructions).
 NavIC satellites use dual frequency bands (L5-band and S-band), which is why the system is relatively more accurate than GPS (that uses a single band and makes compensation for error due to signal deterioration by the atmosphere).

 However, the accuracy of the Standard Positioning Service available to civilians is 20 meters for both GPS and NavIC.
 This can be improved to 10 meters by combining data from cellular tower tracking – as is already a standard practice.

 Since the accuracy range is the same for the civilian arm of both navigation systems, NavIC might not result in a drastic improvement over GPS.
 Having said that, the location accuracy is expected to see a noticeable improvement in “dense urban environments where geolocation accuracy tends to degrade.”
-Qualcomm assures more accurate location performance and faster time-to-first-fix (TTFF) in the NavIC supported region.
+Qualcomm assures more accurate location performance and faster time-to-first-fix (TTFF) in the NavIC supported region, especially in congested urban environments.

-The first set of Qualcomm chipsets will have single-frequency receivers that track the L5 band, the brand will later bring in dual-frequency receivers that can track both L5 and S-band for higher accuracy (probably for the 800-series).
+The first set of Qualcomm chipsets will have single-frequency receivers that track the L5 band, the brand will later bring in dual-frequency receivers that can track both L5 and S-band for higher accuracy.

 Will NavIC Support be extended to older phones with a software update?